weaviate/weaviate-io/docs/weaviate/modules/retriever-vectorizer-modules/img2vec-neural.md

 ### Other methods
 If you prefer not to use Docker-compose (but instead for example Kubernetes in a production setup), make you can use the `img2vec-neural` module after taking the following steps:
 1. Enable the `img2vec-neural` module.
 Make sure you set the `ENABLE_MODULES=img2vec-neural` environment variable.
 This can be combined with a text vectorization module: `ENABLE_MODULES: 'text2vec-contextionary,img2vec-neural'`.
-Additionally, you can make one of the modules the default vectorizer, so you don’t have to specify it on each schema class: `DEFAULT_VECTORIZER_MODULE=text2vec-contextionary`
+Additionally, you can make one of the modules the default vectorizer, so you don't have to specify it on each schema class: `DEFAULT_VECTORIZER_MODULE=text2vec-contextionary`
 2. Run the `img2vec-neural` module, for example using `docker run -itp "8000:8080" semitechnologies/img2vec-neural:resnet50-61dcbf8`.
 3. Tell Weaviate where to find the inference module.
 Set the Weaviate environment variable `IMAGE_INFERENCE_API`to where your inference container is running, for example `IMAGE_INFERENCE_API="http://localhost:8000"`
 4. You can now use Weaviate normally and all vectorization of images during import and search time will be done with the selected image vectorization model (given that the schema is configured correctly).